As shown in the photos, I developed a new version of the board by reducing its size to about half of the original one

 Now there are 2 file python Neew.py - stop.py

-and 3 sh file that whe can rename : close.sh - launch.sh - stoppa.sh
+and 3 sh file that whe can rename: close.sh - launch.sh - stoppa.sh

-insert all file inside the folder pi of your raspberry and digit in terminal for every
+insert all file inside the folder pi of your raspberry and digit in terminal for every file: sudo chmod 777 filename for admin permission.

-at the end go to autostart file, from terminal digit
+At the end go to autostart file, from terminal digit:

-cd ../../etc/xdg/lxsession/LXDE-pi press enter
+cd ../../etc/xdg/lxsession/LXDE-pi

 inside LXDE-pi digit: sudo nano autostart